 Placemates Connects Residents Around the Table

 Meet new people over good food and good conversation.
-Placemates matches residents of the 52317 for potluck dinners held concurrently throughout North Liberty.
+Placemates matches residents of the 52317 for potluck dinners held concurrently in homes throughout North Liberty.

 “We wanted to create a new program to preserve the small-town feel in our growing community,” said Jillian Miller, the city’s community engagement coordinator.
 “Sharing a meal has been a way to connect with others since the beginning of time.”